CurlyWurly-1/Jetson-Orin-Developer-kit-setup/README.md

 ## 4) ORIN - Install LLAMA text-generation-webui
 Install some tutorials from [http://www.jetson-ai-lab.com/tutorial-intro.html](https://www.jetson-ai-lab.com/tutorial_text-generation.html)

+N.B.
+If you have followed the steps as listed below and you are now at the stage where the webpage can be displayed (http://192.168.1.*aaa*:7860), it makes sense to re-boot the Jetson Orin nano in "headless" mode (i.e. without the desktop being displayed) and use SSH to execute the following commands
+ - cd jetson-containers
+ - ./run.sh $(./autotag text-generation-webui)

+However, these are the steps to help you get things setup whileyou are still in "desktop" mode
+ - Open a terminal window
    - git clone --depth=1 https://github.com/dusty-nv/jetson-containers
    - cd jetson-containers
    - sudo apt update
    - sudo apt install -y python3-pip
    - pip3 install -r requirements.txt
-   - cd jetson-containers
-   - ./run.sh $(./autotag text-generation-webui)

      - Open a browser on your WIN10 machines and go to http://192.168.1.XXX:7860  where XXX points to your networked Jetson Orin Nano.
 If you have not networked your Orin nano, then execute a browser on your Orin Nano and use http://localhost:7860
        - Set the model - Near the top, click on menu tab **"model"**
          - Action 1 - Download **"TheBloke/Mistral-7B-OpenOrca-GPTQ"**